 Old Town Wetzlar

-Explore Old Town of Wetzlar, nevertheless, some times on foot!
-This historical walk accompanies you above medieval marketplaces and precipitous little stairs, through narrow lanes and romantic corners and introduces 43 worth seeing bildings with historical backgrounds in the Wetzlarer Old Town to you.
+Explore Wetzlar's old town on foot!
+This historical tour accompanies you through medieval marketplaces and steep stairs, through narrow streets and romantic corners and introduces you to 43 interesting buildings with historical backgrounds in the old town of Wetzlar.

 The Cathedral, formerly the collegiate parish Church of Our Lady of Adoration, has remained unfinished.
 On the site of the current church once stood a 12th century Romanesque church which itself was preceded by two earlier churches.
 Construction of the choir of a new church began in 1230.

 The Weilburg Castle (former residential castle of the House of Nassau, Dukes of Nassau-Weilburg) was sold to the State of Prussia in 1935 by Charlotte of Nassau-Weilburg, Grand Duchess of Luxembourg, together with her other Nassau residence, Biebrich Palace at Wiesbaden.
 The ruling House of Luxemburg kept however the burial chapel of their ancestors.
 This magnificent castle has been a museum since 1935 and can be visited by guided tour.